RenceCLM/OS_Case_Study_CPU_Scheduling/README.md

 A Scheduling Algorithm Simulation created using Python and pygame

-Has algorithms for FCFS, SFJ, SRT, Round Robin, Priority (Non-Preemptive and Preemptive), and Priority + ROund Robin
+Includes algorithms for FCFS, SFJ, SRT, Round Robin, Priority (Non-Preemptive and Preemptive), and Priority + Round Robin

 Requirements:
 python3.14